vidyar/docs-1/sources/config.rst

 This will remove all files and folders from the previous builds.
 You can also achieve this by adding **[reset_minion]** in the commit message.

-**reset_minion** tag also helps you to clear the submodule files.
-For example, you are using a submodule project that you do not have permissions to use.
-Removing the submodule from gitconfig file will not clear all its dependencies from shippable.
-You will have to include **reset_minion: true** flag in yml file or **[reset_minion]** string in commit message to clear the remaining files and its dependencies from each build.

 Common Tools
 ............